 When Martin had come to realize that Christ Jesus suffered for us and that he carried our sins on his body to the cross, he would meditate with remarkable ardor and affection about Christ on the cross.
 Whenever he would contemplate Christ’s terrible torture he would be reduced to tears.
 He had an exceptional love for the great sacrament of the Eucharist and often spent long hours in prayer before the blessed sacrament.
 His desire was to receive the sacrament in communion as often as he could.

 Saint Martin, always obedient and inspired by his divine teacher, dealt with his brothers with that profound love which comes from pure faith and humility of spirit.
 He loved men because he honestly looked on them as God’s children and as his own brothers and sisters.
 Such was his humility that he loved them even more than himself and considered them to be better and more righteous than he was.

 Martin de Porres, Apostle of Charity

 He excused the faults of others.
 He forgave the bitterest injuries, convinced that he deserved much severer punishments on account of his own sins.
 He tried with all his might to redeem the guilty; lovingly he comforted the sick; he provided food, clothing and medicine for the poor; he helped, as best he could, farm laborers and Negroes, as well as mulattoes, who were looked upon at that time as akin to slaves: thus he deserved to be called by the name the people gave him: ‘Martin of Charity.'”

-This excerpt from the homily of Pope John XXIII on the occasion of the Canonization of Saint Martin de Porres (Die 6 Maii 1962: AAS 54 , 306-309) is read in the Roman Office of Readings for the Feast of Dominican Friar and friend of St. Rose of Lima, Saint Martin de Porres, the apostle of the poor, on November 3.
+This excerpt is from the homily of Pope John XXIII on the occasion of the Canonization of Saint Martin de Porres (Die 6 Maii 1962: AAS 54 , 306-309).
+It appears in the Roman Office of Readings for the Feast of Dominican Friar and friend of St. Rose of Lima, Saint Martin de Porres, the apostle of the poor, on November 3.